 Sandy has a Master’s degree in International Relations from Yale University and Bachelor’s in Political Science and Women’s Studies from the City University of New York, Hunter College, and has worked in and learned from globally renowned organizations such as ECPAT International in Bangkok, Thailand, and Girls Educational and Mentoring Services in New York City.

-In addition to consulting, she currently serves as Instructor and Program Director for the Initiative for Gender Violence Prevention at Florida International University where she acts as liaison a between the community and academia and inspires the next generation with the passion and skills to become future leaders and changemakers.
+In addition to consulting, she currently serves as Instructor and Program Director for the Initiative for Gender Violence Prevention in the Center for Women’s and Gender Studies at Florida International University where she acts as liaison a between the community and academia and inspires the next generation with the passion and skills to become future leaders and changemakers.

 Hailing from New York, Sandy is now proud to call herself a Miami Girl and has lived in this paradise with her boys nearly fifteen years (making her pretty much native).
 She gets by in Spanish, loves punk rock as much as salsa, and rejuvenates with meditation, a little cafecito and the ocean.